facile-it/facile-it.github.io/content/blog/eng/from-0-to-infinite-the-final-keyword.md

 }
 ```

-Why ?
-The Stack class inheriting from ArrayList will have a lot of additional methods not related to the concept of ArrayList (e.g. push and pop).
+Why is it wrong?
+Because the Stack class inheriting from ArrayList will have a lot of additional methods that are not related to the concept of ArrayList (e.g. push and pop).

 In the previous example two main errors have been made, first error a Stack IS NOT an Array, second problem, is the cross-domain inheritance relationship.
 Simply, our domain classes must use implementations not to inherit them, in our example, stack was a concept of domain (Focusing only on reusing code can be a problem).